-We use systems thinking as a guiding methodology in our projects and initiatives.
-We rely on solid scientific evidence, carefully balancing the needs of people and nature.
+We help to navigate complex problems in complex systems by using systems thinking as a guiding approach.
+We rely on solid scientific evidence and broad stakeholder participation, embracing the needs of both people and nature.

 Navigate complexity with our tools

 Social simulations are experiential processes where a group of participants collectively explores a complex reality.
 Their scope varies from training and educational contexts, business and organizational settings to social awareness-raising and research projects.

 Policy simulations are a type of social simulations with a focus on real-life roles, real-world data, and specific cultural contexts.
 They may also be used to explore real policy issues.